 Imagine the reaction among non-Gypsy kids playing hide-and-go-seek in the woods if they were to stumble upon some decomposing stiff propped upside down against a tree.
 Hansel and Gretel would wisely choose not to drop a crumb near such a gruesome sight because who knows what sort of curse might ensue.

 But, I digress.
-Just what the heck does Gypsies and vertical interment have to do with CWWONA?
+Just what the heck do Gypsies and vertical interment have to do with CWWONA?

 Of course, all of this brings me around to a discussion of one of my favorite musicals, L’il Abner.
 When the movie came out in 1960 it was very controversial because of the skimpy attire worn by the ultimate celluloid vixen of all time, Julie Newmar.

 Ms. Newmar played the part of Stupefyin’ Jones.
 Now, Stupefyin’ Jones was a woman who was so unbelievably gorgeous and sexy that men who gazed on her lovely, sensual visage literally froze in their tracks.
 She was definitely no Medusa and her hair didn’t consist of hissing snakes.
 One look at Medusa and a man was turned into a permanent stone statue from head to toe.